2908400m/web_project/README.md

 ## :)

-Thank you for chosing Drop the Beat!
+Thank you for choosing Drop the Beat!

 © 2025 UofG WAD2 Team 7D